lsst-tstn/tstn-042/index.rst

 2. Laser Projector: The optics for the laser projector are aligned with the exit aperture

-3. LED Projector: 2 Types:
+3. LED Projector: 2 Types of optics:

 -	Collimating Optics: there are six LED subassemblies, each at a different wavelength.
 We need to pick off light from each of them using a linear stage.
 This section also includes the collimating optics.

 - Converging Optics: This consists of the pick off mirror for the LEDs, a converging lens, a field lens, and then another mirror to send the light up to the exit aperture

 4. Pick Off Mirror: when this mirror is in place, the LED will be projected.
 When moved, the laser will be projected.

 The projectors electronics include:

-- Light Source Vertical Stage: Selects between the LED and Laser Projector
+- Light Source Vertical Stage: `LRQ150P <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__, Selects between the LED and Laser Projector
-- Laser Goniometer: Gimbal for laser output.
+- Laser Goniometer: `OMG-T4A <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__, Gimbal for laser output.
 Adjusts the tip/tilt of the fiber.
 Two-axis control via Universal Controller, X-MCC4.
-- Laser Focus Stage: Sets collimation distance as a function of wavelength.
+- Laser Focus Stage: LSM050A-PTB2, Sets collimation distance as a function of wavelength.
 Moves collimated lenses relative to the output of the fiber.
-- LED Linear Stage: Enables picking off light from different LED Projectors
+- LED Linear Stage: LRQ300L`OMG-T4A <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__, Enables picking off light from different LED Projectors
-- Optical Components Stages:
+- Optical Components Stages: https://www.zaber.com/products/optical-mounts/OMG/specs LSA25-T4-MT10T3`OMG-T4A <https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2616&pn=LEDD1B>`__
 - LEDs: Uses multiple LEDs of varying wavelengths to create a “white light” projector.
 A dichroic will be used to combine the light from LEDs.

+  More information on the Multi-LED Projector found `here <https://confluence.lsstcorp.org/pages/viewpage.action?spaceKey=LTS&title=Mulit-LED+Projector>`__.

 .. figure:: /_static/Projector Electronics.png
  :name: Projector Electronics